craigprotzel/Mashups/11_Running_Wild_with_Git_and_Heroku/Heroku_Node_Deploy/README.md

 	```
 	console.log('Express started on port ' + port);
 	```
 * Create a file named `Procfile` in your applications's main directory.
 In this file, add a line of code that will instruct Heroku how to run your application.
-The line should start with `web: node` and then be folowed by the name of your application's main javascript file.
+The line should start with `web: node` and then be folowed by the name of your application's main serverside javascript file.
 In this example, the file I call to launch my application is `app.js`.
 So, I need to add:
 	```
 	web: node app.js
 	```
-	Again, this is basically the command we type in the Terminal to run our application and this will instruct Heroku how to properly run our application.
+	Essentually, Heroku needs to know how to run our application.
+So this will be the command Heroku will use to do just that.
 * Check the `package.json` to make sure it is complete and accurate.
 Be careful, the `name` value in the `package.json` should not have any spaces!
 * Create a file named `.gitignore` in the app's main directory and add this line of code to the file
 	```